DannyMatlob/TastyTrade/README.md

 ## Requirements
 - Install NPM (Installation: [Link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
   <br><br>
-- Make sure to put the .env file in ../frontend after retrieving it from a safe location (You'll need to make a firebase project off of this repo).
+- Make sure to put the .env file in ../frontend after retrieving it from a safe location <br>
+(You'll need to make a firebase project off of this repo).
   <br><br>
 - EAS Account (You'll need to sign in inside a terminal).